Alister MacKenzie

-Alister MacKenzie (30 August 1870 – 6 January 1934) was a golf course architect whose course designs span four continents.
+Alister MacKenzie (30 August 1870 – 6 January 1934) was an English golf course architect whose course designs span four continents.
 Originally trained as a surgeon, MacKenzie served as a civilian physician with the British Army during the Boer War where he first became aware of the principles of camouflage.
 During the First World War, MacKenzie made his own significant contributions to military camouflage, which he saw as closely related to golf course design.

-He is a member of the World Golf Hall of Fame.
-He designed more than 50 golf courses including three that remain in the 2022 top 10 golf courses in the world: They include Augusta National Golf Club and Cypress Point Club in the US, and Royal Melbourne Golf Club (West Course) in Australia.
+MacKenzie is amongst the most famous golf architects in history.
+He is a member of the World Golf Hall of Fame and designed more than 50 golf courses, including three that remain in Golf Digest's 2022 Top 10 golf courses in the world: Augusta National Golf Club and Cypress Point Club in the US, and Royal Melbourne Golf Club (West Course) in Australia.

-Early years and education
+Early life and education

 MacKenzie was born on 30 August 1870 in Normanton, near Leeds in Yorkshire, England, to parents of Scottish extraction.
 His mother, Mary Jane Smith MacKenzie, had family roots in Glasgow.
 His father, William Scobie MacKenzie, a medical doctor, had been born and raised in the Scottish Highlands near Lochinver.
 Although christened after his paternal grandfather Alexander, he was called "Alister" (Gaelic for Alexander) from birth.
 As a youth, MacKenzie and his family spent summers near Lochinver, on what had been traditional Clan MacKenzie lands from 1670 to 1745.
 MacKenzie's strong identification with his Scottish roots featured prominently in many aspects of his later life.

-MacKenzie attended Queen Elizabeth Grammar School, Wakefield, before going to Cambridge University, where he initially trained as a medical doctor, graduating in 1891 with a B.A.
+MacKenzie attended Queen Elizabeth Grammar School, Wakefield, before going up to Gonville and Caius College, Cambridge, where he initially trained as a medical doctor, graduating from Cambridge University in 1891 with a B.A.
 (Natural Science Tripos Part 1), with honours, third class, before the next year undertaking and passing a second MB (Bachelor of Medicine.
-Latin: Medicinae Baccalaureus) Anatomy.
+Latin: Medicinae Baccalaureus) in Anatomy.
 After a period working in Leeds, he returned to Cambridge in 1895 where he undertook the third MB examination (Part 1) before passing the London Licentiate examinations for Royal College of Surgeons the same year.
-Finally, in 1897 he graduated from Cambridge University, with MB BacS (Bachelor of Surgery), and MA degrees.
+Finally, in 1897 he graduated from Cambridge with MB BacS (Bachelor of Surgery) and MA degrees.